Roger-random/Sawppy_Rover/docs/SGVHAK Rover Software.md

 is also called a 'teleoperation' mode.

 Clone the [SGVHAK Rover software repository](https://github.com/Roger-random/SGVHAK_Rover) and follow instructions to install dependencies.
-(Optional ```virtualenv``` and required ```pip install -e .```) But stop before proceeding to "Start Flask" and make the modifications below.
+(Optional installation of ```virtualenv``` and required installation of Python libraries ```pip install -e .```) Before proceeding to step "Start Flask", make the modifications below.

-The information below are specific to the LewanSoul serial bus servos used on my reference implementation, but the general concept are applicable to alternative serial bus servos with modification.
+The information below are specific to the LewanSoul serial bus servos used on first Sawppy implementation, but the general concept are applicable to alternative serial bus servos with modification.

 # Before Rover Wiring: Assign Unique ID To Each Servo